kittymagician/IceKitty/README.md

 # IceKitty ![IceKitty](https://github.com/kittymagician/IceKitty/blob/master/img/icekitty.png)
 Digital Artefact Extractor for TeamSpeak3

 Developed as part of my B.Sc.
-(Hons) Dissertation entitled "Retrieval of Digital Artefacts from TeamSpeak and Discord: A Forensic Investigation and Analysis of the Malicious Use of Gaming Communication Clients"
+(Hons.)
+Dissertation entitled "Retrieval of Digital Artefacts from TeamSpeak and Discord: A Forensic Investigation and Analysis of the Malicious Use of Gaming Communication Clients"

 In citing the use of this tool in any future publications please use the correct citiation "Bryant, O. (2018).
 Retrieval of Digital Artefacts from TeamSpeak and Discord: A Forensic Investigation and Analysis of the Malicious Use of Gaming Communication Clients."